Building reproducible analytical pipelines in R workshop

-Learn how to use Structural Equation modeling in R!
-Join our workshop on Structural Equation Modeling in R with the Lavaan package which is a part of our workshops for Ukraine series.
+Learn how to build reproducible analytical pipelines in R!
+Join our workshop on Building reproducible analytical pipelines in R which is a part of our workshops for Ukraine series.

 Here’s some more info: